zapo/gphotos-fb/README.md

 ## Build

-- For your arch:
 ```
 go build
 ```

-- For Raspberry Pie:

-I didn't figure out how to cross-compile it:
+Note that I didn't figure out how to cross-compile it for raspberry pie.
 `GOOS=linux GOARCH=arm GOARM=5 go build` fails to build the underlying `framebuffer` package.

-I ended up installing golang in my rbp and compile it locally in there which took forever.
+I ended up installing go on my rbp and compile it in there which took forever.